shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 <br>
 <br>

-Figure 3 shows that the loss function was dominated for the quantisation loss - which is the loss for embedding the latent space of the features to create a representation of the image.
+Figure 3 shows that the loss function was dominated by the quantisation loss - which is the loss for embedding the latent space of the features to create a representation of the image.
 The loss rapidly converges after the first few iterations.
 Hence, the additional epochs were redundant for training as a local minima was already attained.
-The loss function was not observed to increase after this point, and so the model was not overfitting.
 The model was saved at the end of training.

-The Generator and Discriminator networks were trained in competition, as is their architecture.
+The Generator and Discriminator networks were trained in competition, as is their architecture, using the VQVAE model to derive the dataset.
 The generator was trained for 50 epochs, with a learning rate of 0.001.
 The discriminator was trained for 50 epochs, with a learning rate of 0.001.
 The loss function used was the binary cross-entropy loss.
 The loss over training is shown in Figure 4 below.

 <img src="images/results/gan_train_loss.png" alt="GAN Losses" style="float: left;">
 <caption>